WenjieLab/DPS-framework-for-microscopy/README.md

 # DPS-framework for microscopy
-This deep-learning based algorithm is developed to improve the resolution of existing optical microscopy (super-resolution or not) techniques.
+This code is developed to improve the resolution of existing optical microscopy (super-resolution or not) techniques with our deep-learning based DPS algorithm.

 More details can be found in our related publication: